Home Courses

 This module offers an immersive journey into contemporary computing topics essential for addressing complex challenges in both business and society.

-This module will enable you to become a more agile and adaptive professional, ready to make meaningful contributions to business and society.
+It will enable you to become a more agile and adaptive professional, ready to make meaningful contributions to business and society.
 You will rapidly develop new knowledge and skills that you can apply to your business and technical challenges.

-You will take part in a range of activities that will deepen your technical understanding, improve your skills, and cultivate innovative thinking to tackle real-world problems effectively.
+We’ll run a range of activities that will deepen your technical understanding, improve your skills, and cultivate innovative thinking to tackle real-world problems effectively.
 This commences with virtual team work training designed to develop your leadership and team working skills, such as hackathons, virtual bootcamps, competitions, and conferences.

 You will then undertake a project in which you will tackle a problem defined by a real business and use an applied research approach to solve it, demonstrating team working skills and leadership competences.